What Are Extended Wear Multifocal Contact Lenses?

 Instead of getting a few pairs of contacts or glasses, such as to see up close and far away, you can do both at the same time.
 All you’ll need to do is look through the right part of the lens.

 Now, you might understand what multifocal contacts are, but what are extended wear multifocal contact lenses?
-Extended wear contacts are a type of eyewear that can be worn for multiple days.
+Extended wear contacts can be worn for multiple days.
 You can even sleep in many types of extended wear contact lenses, though we don’t recommend this since it can cause eye infections or irritation.